-- A. Teachers will immediately report to the Superintendent in writing all cases of abusive conduct and/or torts suffered by them in connection with their employment. - B. This report will be forwarded to the Committee which will comply with any reasonable request from the teacher for information in its possession relating to the incident or the person involved, and will act in appropriate ways as liaison between the teacher, the police, and the courts.
-In addition, any student involved in such an assault will be promptly and properly disciplined after the responsibility has been established. - C. If criminal or civil proceedings are brought against a teacher alleging that he/she committed an assault in connection with his/her employment, the Committee may furnish legal counsel to defend him/her in such proceedings if he/she requests such assistance.
-If the committee does not provide such counsel and the teacher is exonerated, the Committee will reimburse the teacher for reasonable counsel fees incurred by him/her in such criminal or civil proceeding.
+A. Teachers will immediately report to the Superintendent in writing all cases of abusive conduct and/or torts suffered by them in connection with their employment.

+B. This report will be forwarded to the Committee which will comply with any reasonable request from the teacher for information in its possession relating to the incident or the person involved, and will act in appropriate ways as liaison between the teacher, the police, and the courts.
+In addition, any student involved in such an assault will be promptly and properly disciplined after the responsibility has been established.

+C. If criminal or civil proceedings are brought against a teacher alleging that they committed an assault in connection with their employment, the Committee may furnish legal counsel to defend them in such proceedings if they request such assistance.
+If the Committee does not provide such counsel and the teacher is exonerated, the Committee will reimburse the teacher for reasonable counsel fees incurred by them in such criminal or civil proceeding.
 In no event shall this section require the Committee to furnish legal counsel to a teacher or pay a teacher's legal fees in a disciplinary proceeding relating to or arising out of the circumstances which lead to the criminal or civil proceedings brought against the teacher.

-- D. The Association recognizes the authority and responsibility of the principal for disciplining or reprimanding a teacher for delinquency of professional performance.
-If a teacher is to be disciplined or reprimanded by a member of the Administration, he/she may request to have a representative of the Association present. - E. No teacher with professional status will be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any professional advantage without just cause, or laid off in violation of this contract.
-Provided that no teacher will be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any professional advantage for participating in activities protected under Massachusetts and Federal laws governing public employees' collective bargaining. - F. No anonymous letters or materials shall be placed in the unit member's file. - G. The Committee reserves the right to set reasonable standards of behavior for teachers as they may affect the reputation of the school system or the efficiency of the teacher's performance.
+D. The Association recognizes the authority and responsibility of the principal for disciplining or reprimanding a teacher for delinquency of professional performance.
+If a teacher is to be disciplined or reprimanded by a employee of the Administration, they may request to have a representative of the Association present.

+E. No teacher with professional status will be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any professional advantage without just cause, or laid off in violation of this contract.
+Provided that no teacher will be discharged, disciplined, reprimanded, reduced in rank or compensation, or deprived of any professional advantage for participating in activities protected under Massachusetts and Federal laws governing public employees' collective bargaining.

+F. No anonymous letters or materials shall be placed in the Unit employee's file.

+G. The Committee reserves the right to set reasonable standards of behavior for teachers as they may affect the reputation of the school District or the efficiency of the teacher's performance.

-.ARTICLE 19 COMMUNICATION
+ARTICLE 19 COMMUNICATION